silvae86/silvae86.github.io/_pages/teaching/slides/git/basics/index.md

 git add . # make everything part of the repository
 ```

+- "**Git tracks content, not files**: Many revision control systems provide an `add` command that tells the system to start tracking changes to a new file.
+Git’s `add` command does something simpler and more powerful: `git add` is used **both for new and newly modified files**, and in both cases it takes a snapshot of the given files and stages that content in the index, ready for inclusion in the next commit."(.red[[Source](https://git-scm.com/docs/gittutorial)]).

 ---
 name: making-changes
 ## Making changes

-- Edit some files inside the repository, using any editor you want.
-Git also manages changes to binary files, such as images or sqlite3 databases (".db files").
+1. Edit some files inside the repository, using any editor you want.
+	- Git also manages changes to binary files, such as images or sqlite3 databases (".db files").
+2. Add changes
-- Add all the changes in the entire folder
+	- You can add all the changes changes within the entire folder:
 	```bash
 	git add .
 	```
-- Add only the changes made to files `home.php` and `static/images/products.png` to the index
+	- ... or only the changes made to files `home.php` and `static/images/products.png`:
 	```bash
 	git add home.php static/images/products.png
 	```